ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 The server also includes other DHCP options in the message -in this case, it informs the client of the default gateway to use (option 3) and the name server to use (option 6).

 The client responds with a request for the IP address that was just offered.
-In case multiple DHCP servers respond to the "Discover" message with an "Offer", the client will put in a "Request" for only one of them, from one DHCP server:
+In case multiple DHCP servers respond to the "Discover" message with an "Offer", the client will put in a "Request" for only one of them, from one DHCP server.
+The other DHCP servers will notice the request (since it is sent to the broadcast address, they will all receive it) and understand that the client does not accept their offer:

 <pre>
 15:15:29.060208 02:eb:60:57:10:ad > ff:ff:ff:ff:ff:ff, ethertype IPv4 (0x0800), length 342: (tos 0x10, ttl 128, id 0, offset 0, flags [none], proto UDP (17), length 328)